ember-learn/cli-guides/guides/advanced-use/blueprints.md

 Installs a Bower package or dependency into the client application.
-Bower is a package manager that is [no longer recommended for new projects](https://bower.io/), however you may find this hook used in older addons.
+Bower is a package manager that is [no longer recommended for new projects](https://bower.io/), but you may find this hook used in older addons.

 #### addPackageToProject